Fixed Points of Parking Functions: Parking Filters

 All $(m,n)$-filters whose boundaries trace out the same path---up to translation---are equivalent to the same Dyck $(m,n)$-filter.

 \begin{proposition} Each equivalence class in $\EF_m^n$ contains a unique element of $\Dyck_m^n$. \end{proposition}

-\begin{proof} To a $(m,n)$-filter $\idl$ we associate the unique equivalent Dyck $(m,n)$-filter $\del$ obtained by translating $\idl$ so that it touches the line $(x,y)\bullet(m,n)=0$, but does not go below. \end{proof} \begin{lemma} There is a directed path in $\mathfrak{F}_m^n$ from the equivalence class $\widetilde{\bal}_m^n$ to any other equivalence class. \end{lemma}
+\begin{proof} To a $(m,n)$-filter $\idl$ we associate the unique equivalent Dyck $(m,n)$-filter $\del$ obtained by translating $\idl$ so that it touches the line $(x,y)\cdot(m,n)=0$, but does not go below. \end{proof} \begin{lemma} There is a directed path in $\mathfrak{F}_m^n$ from the equivalence class $\widetilde{\bal}_m^n$ (containing the $(m,n)$-filters generated by a single level) to any other equivalence class. \end{lemma}

 \begin{proof} Starting from $\widetilde{\bal}_m^n$, the directed graph $\mathfrak{F}_m^n$ contains a copy of the distributive lattice (whose Hasse diagram is thought of as a directed graph) consisting of the $(m,n)$-Dyck paths ordered by inclusion.
 (Note that this is via the identification with Dyck paths which lie below the diagonal, not above it.) \end{proof}